-Apple’s newest flagship is the iPhone XS Max.
-The XS Max is the successor to 2017’s iPhone X and with it, Apple has discontinued the iPhone X. But is it worth it for current iPhone X owners to upgrade to the new iPhone XS Max?
+In 2018 Apple introduced the iPhone XS Max.
+The XS Max was the successor to 2017’s iPhone X and with the XS Max’s introduction, Apple discontinued the iPhone X. But is it worth it for current iPhone X owners to upgrade to the new iPhone XS Max?

-It’s a tough call.
-Let’s take a closer look at both phones below.
+However, we’re getting a bit ahead of ourselves.
+So let’s pivot now to take a closer look at both phones below.

 - iPhone XS Max – The iPhone XS Max has a 6.5in display, features Apple’s biometric authentication system called Face ID.
 It’s industrial design feature an all-glass back and a stainless steel frame.

 - iPhone X – The iPhone X, from a design perspective, looks exactly like the iPhone XS Max, but the Max is just larger.
 The new iPhone XS Max also has an additional gold color option.

 Winner? iPhone Xs Max – Both phones look identical, but the Max just has more…everything.

 And as you can tell from the specs, the displays of each iPhone are identical.
 However, the iPhone XS Max, Apple boasts, is the company’s “most durable display” yet.
 They haven’t elaborated on that, but it makes it sound that the iPhone XS Max is more drop-proof than the X was.
 Unfortunately for people who aren’t fans of the notch, Apple included it on the iPhone XS Max just as they did on the iPhone X.

 Many notch-averse fans were hoping the iPhone XS Max’s bigger screen meant Apple could do away with the notch, but it was a no-go.
 The notch is needed to house all the components required for Face ID to work.
 Personally, we don’t mind the notch, but to each their own.